Wednesday, 12 December 2012

 The manufacture of basic explosives at Jack’s Magazine, was not sufficient for military purposes, so in 1888 the Colonial Ammunition Factory was established (also at Footscray), as it happens by private enterprise, albeit with a government cash incentive and a free grant of land and assurances of custom from Victoria and other colonies.

 Some twenty years later, in 1908 - after the federation of the Australian colonies - the Commonwealth established the Commonwealth Explosives Factory at Maribyrnong.
 By the commencement of the First World War the Footscray/Maribyrnong area had truly become the arsenal of Australia.
-It is said that 2 million .303 bullets were produced for Australian troops each year of WW!
+It is said that 2 million .303 bullets were produced for Australian troops each year of WWII.

 More was to come.
 The Commonwealth Ordnance Factory was established on the Maribyrnong site in 1924.
 And in 1927 the Footscray ammunition works were acquired by the Commonwealth, bringing all core defence ordnance under government control.